-NHS Improvement (NHSI) is the sector regulator for health and social care.
-It came into being on 1 April 2016 and brings together two separate ALBs - Monitor and the NHS Trust Development Authority (NHS TDA) - along with teams from four other patient safety and improvement functions1 from across the NHS under a single leadership and operating model.
-In constitutional terms, NHSI is not a separate legal entity - rather it is an 'integrated management structure' that has been set up to allow Monitor and the NHS TDA to work together closely.
-This means that Monitor and the NHS TDA remain separate statutory bodies.
+NHS Improvement is the sector regulator for health and social care.
+It came into being on 1 April 2016, bringing together two separate ALBs - Monitor and the NHS Trust Development Authority (NHS TDA) - along with teams from four other patient safety and improvement functions1 from across the NHS under a single leadership and operating model.
+In constitutional terms, NHS Improvement is not a separate legal entity - rather it is an 'integrated management structure' that has been set up to allow Monitor and the NHS TDA to work together closely.

-NHSI's role is to support all NHS healthcare providers (foundation and non-foundation NHS trusts) to deliver 'better healthcare, transformed care delivery and sustainable finances'.
+NHS Improvement's role is to support all NHS healthcare providers (foundation and non-foundation NHS trusts) to deliver 'better healthcare, transformed care delivery and sustainable finances'.
 It aims to do this by supporting providers and local health systems to improve.
-NHSI also holds the boards of individual NHS providers to account and intervenes when necessary.
+NHS Improvement also holds the boards of individual NHS providers to account and intervenes when necessary.

-The Care Quality Commission (CQC) is an ENDPB that is

-responsible for registering and regulating all providers of health and adult social care in England (including private providers).
+The Care Quality Commission (CQC) is an ENDPB that is responsible for registering and regulating all providers of health and adult social care in England (including private providers).
+The CQC is responsible for assessing how providers use their resources.
+It does this in conjunction with NHS England and NHS Improvement using a jointly developed methodology.